12-18 October 2020

 Barbara Strauch is founder of the Sociocracy Center Austria in 2013 and author of the book “SOZIOKRATIE.
 Kreisstrukturen als Organisationsprinzip zur Stärkung der Mitverantwortung des Einzelnen.”
 2018 (Sociocracy.
 Circle structures as organizational principle to strengthen the co-responsibility of the individual.
 Co-author: Annewiek Reijmer).
 As a social manager and expert in community-building Barbara Strauch studied the life – work of Gerard Endenburg and Annewiek Reijmer, who created in the Sociocracy Center Netherlands the methodology of the Sociocratic Circle-organization Method SCM in 30 years of experiences.
 In 2013 Barbara Strauch has been the first Certified Sociocracy Expert (CSE) of the German speaking area.
 Since 2014 she developed the educational program for Sociocracy Experts in the German speaking countries and is now leading this program.
 Barbara Strauch is trained in Systemic Constellation Work, Transaction-Analysis, Project management, Gender Mainstreaming, Quality and Equality-Management, many moderation methods, self-organization-methods and psychotherapeutic work

-Markos Perrakis PhD is leadership development & process facilitator, psychologist, speaker. consultant and trainer of individuals and teams, founder and Managing Director of Fractality (www.fractality.gr) Organizational Development Services and ISO 9001:2008.
-He designs and implements EU projects in the fields of leadership development and strategic planning, and uses eclectic appreciative approaches in public & private sector in order to promote effective communication, individual and collective process development.
-He specializes in coaching, supervision, human capital development, training and assessment.
-He is trained in Systemic Consultation, solution focused & cognitive behavioral approaches, methods of participatory design, Spiritual Intelligence, a certified provider of Vocational Guidance and Professional Orientation, of psychometric assessments and coaching tools for teams and individuals in organizational, career and personality issues.
-He is representative of ANSE (Association of International Institution Supervision in Europe), Scientific partner of EUMU (European Union of Small and Medium Enterprises) in Greece in the fields of Strategic planning and Human capital development programs.
+Dr. Markos Perrakis is a leadership development & process facilitator, psychologist, speaker, consultant and trainer of individuals and teams, founder and Managing Director of the EU Adult training & Counseling Provider Fractality.
+He designs and implements EU projects in the fields of leadership development and strategic planning, and uses eclectic appreciative approaches in the public and private sector in order to promote effective communication, individual and collective process development.
+He specializes in coaching, supervision, human capital development, training and assessments.
+He holds a Ph.D. in Leadership Styles and their efficiency in organisations with publications in the fields of organizational psychology and counseling and a M.A. in clinical Psychology.
+He is trained in Systemic Consultation, solution focused & cognitive behavioural approaches, methods of participatory design, Spiritual Intelligence, a certified provider of Vocational Guidance and Professional Orientation, utilizing psychometric assessments and coaching tools for teams and individuals in organizational, career and personality issues and ISO 9001 Lead Auditor.
+He is representative of the Association of International Institution Supervision in Europe (ANSE), Member of International Intervision Groups, Scientific Assistant of SOL (Society of Organisational Learning), Scientific partner of the European Union of Small and Medium Enterprises (EUMU) in Greece, in the fields of Strategic Planning and Human Capital Development programmes.

 Our program takes place in the Island of Crete, one of the most exotic destinations of the Aegean Sea in Greece.
 The workshop and the accommodation is at the unique 4-star village resort of Porto Platanias in Chania that provides you with safe and luxurious accommodations.
 It is the perfect place to combine personal growth with holidays.